Intro to Glass, Irvin Borowsky Glass Studios, Tyler School of Art and Architecture

 Tyler’s Creative Scholars Program is a yearlong, full scholarship art program for talented high school students attending public and charter high schools in the School District of Philadelphia.

 Students must be nominated to participate.
-Online applications will be open through August 11, 2023 for the 2023-2024 academic year.
+Applications are now open for the 2024-2025 academic program year.

 Curriculum

-Students take three studio courses each semester and participate in portfolio reviews with Tyler’s Admissions team, collaborative workshops with institutions such as the Pennsylvania Academy of the Fine Arts, Fabric Workshop and Museum, Mural Arts Philadelphia and Eastern State Penitentiary.
+Students take two studio courses each semester and participate in portfolio reviews with Tyler’s Admissions team, collaborative workshops with institutions such as the Pennsylvania Academy of the Fine Arts, Fabric Workshop and Museum, Mural Arts Philadelphia and Eastern State Penitentiary Philadelphia Museum of Art, and Taller Puertorriqueño.
 The program also exposes students to practicing artists through artist talks and studio visits.

 Students use professional art tools as well as Adobe Lightroom, Adobe Premiere, Krita, AfterEffects and more.
 All materials and media required for the courses are provided.
 The program also offers college literacy workshops to support students’ success in the college admissions process and as a college student.